performant-software/Neatline/README.md

 ## Building Neatline Exhibits

-At the heart of Neatline is the editor application, a web interface that lets you create exhibits, add records, annotate maps and timelines, and construct complex sequences and progressions that unfold arguments about geospatial entities.
+At the heart of Neatline is the editing application, a web interface that lets you create exhibits, add records, annotate maps and timelines, and construct complex sequences and progressions that make arguments and tell stories about geospatial entities.

 **Note:** Although the exhibit-building feature set delivered by the Neatline webservice is almost identical to the functionality of the self-hosted version of the software, there are a handful of extra features in the self-hosted version that make it possible to integrate existing archival collections in Omeka with Neatline exhibits.
-In the following documentation, these features will be prefaced with the **Omeka + Neatline Feature:** label.
+Where there is divergence, the different workflows are prefaced with **Omeka + Neatline:** and **Webservice:** labels.

+### Create a Layout

+#### Toggle Viewports On and Off

+#### Drag Viewports to Create Arrangements

+#### Set Default Viewport Heights and Widths

+### Create Records

+### Plot Records on the Map

+### Plot Records on the Timeline